xcart/xcart-docs/_pages/kb_en/payments/paypal/comparison.md

 ## PayPal Partner Hosted with PCI Compliance

-PayPal Partner Hosted with PCI Compliance payment solution is available to merchants in the US and Canada only.
+PayPal Partner Hosted with PCI Compliance payment solution (named by PayPal as Payflow Integration Using Transparent Redirect) is available to merchants in the US and Canada only.
 There are no setup or termination fees, only the regular PayPal transaction fees.

 With PayPal Partner Hosted with PCI Compliance payment customers can pay directly on your site using their credit or debit card, without being redirected to PayPal.
-The payment pages they enter their credit card details on are hosted by PayPal behind the scenes.
+The credit card details your customers enter on checkout pages of your store are passed securely to PayPal behind the scenes.

 ## PayPal Solutions' Comparison Chart